-It is anticipated that after mine shafts close down, Wedela will remain as an affordable dormitory town with residents commuting to areas of employment such as Fochville, Carletonville and the proposed regional node on the N12.
-Limited opportunities for economic growth exist in agriculture, small scale industrial and industrial service activities as well as the retention of purchasing power in the form of retail and services
+It is anticipated that after mine shafts close down, Wedela will remain as an affordable dormitory town with residents commuting to areas of employment such as Fochville, Carletonville, West Wits and the node on the N12.
+Limited opportunities for economic growth exist in small scale industrial and industrial service activities as well as the retention of purchasing power in the form of retail and services.